“For everything there is a season.” (Ecclesiastes 3:1 NRSV)

 Congregational Vitality Survey

-A simple and affordable tool from the Congregational Vitality Project that will help gauge your congregation’s own sense of its vitality and purpose.
+A simple and free tool from our partners at the ELCA Churchwide Organization that will help gauge your congregation’s own sense of its vitality and purpose.
+This tool allows you to collect survey responses from leaders and members separately, so that some rich questions can be asked around any differences that emerge between the responses of the two groups.
 This can be a helpful tool for the group to collectively name the need for change.

 A document that names a number of mission-focused shifts that congregations are perennially called to consider, along with ideas of small ways to live into those shifts throughout the discernment process.